ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Typically, solutions start with a specific component (called a "Root of Trust") that provides device identity and protected storage for measurements.
-These components perform a series of initial measurements, and express this with Evidence as to the hardware and firmware/software that is running.
+These components perform a series of measurements, and express this with Evidence as to the hardware and firmware/software that is running.
 [FIXME from Henk: Measurements at early stages of Layered Attestation are NOT evidence yet.
 This text does not cover that yet]

 Attester: